hauntarl/todo-api/README.md

 - Design Specifications: [Figma](https://www.figma.com/file/eH8JMqomFAgHsGgb4B50QO/Pages?type=design&node-id=0-1&mode=design)
 - API Specifications: *[Docs/API.md](Docs/API.md)*

+> **NOTE:**  I've updated the **[API specifications](Docs/API.md)** to accurately represent this
+> service's request and response data, along with detailed description of the different types of
+> errors each request is capable of generating.
+I urge you to take a look at it in order to
+> understand the service better.

 ### Technologies
 - [ASP.NET 8](https://dotnet.microsoft.com/en-us/download) (version `8.0.204`)
 - dotnet CLI (Bundled with **ASP.NET 8**)